dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

     which is permissive by default.
 Right now, you can make a class effectively `interface` by giving it only private generative constructors.
-Since there's no way for a class outside of the library to call one of those constructors, it can't be extended externally.
+Since there's no way for a class outside of the library to call one of those constructors, it cannot be extended externally.
 But you could subclass it inside the library with a new class that calls that private generative constructor from its own public one.
 That subclass is now externally extensible and the language quietly lets you do that.